Sobita Gautam

 Sobita Gautam (सोबिता गौतम) is a Nepalese politician and member of Rastriya Swatantra Party.
 She was elected to the House of Representatives in 2022 from Kathmandu 2.
 At 27, she is the youngest directly-elected member in the House of Representatives.

 Gautam is a youth activist and a lawyer by profession.
 She hosted the television show Swasthya Sarokar for Nepal Television for over four years.
-In the past, she has written about the need to institutionalize and regulate assisted reproductive technology in Nepal..
+In the past, she has written about the need to institutionalize and regulate assisted reproductive technology in Nepal.

+Personal life

+Sobita Gautam is the second wife of Grihendra Ghimire, a businessman closely affiliated with the CPN (Maoist Centre).
+Ghimire has a child from his first marriage.